 Gatwick Airport is located south of London, and it’s not exactly right on the city’s doorstep.
 That said, the Gatwick Express train puts London well within reach.
 It’s one of the quickest and most efficient ways to get into London from Gatwick, and it’s not too expensive either.

-The Gatwick Express goes from Gatwick to central London’s Victoria Station, which is right by the Belgravia apartment and the Wellesley apartment.
+The Gatwick Express goes from Gatwick to central London’s Victoria Station, which is right by the Belgravia apartment.
 The train is modern and well organized with real-time passenger updates, air-conditioning, power sockets and wifi.

 The Gatwick Express train travels non-stop to Gatwick every 15 minutes and takes around 30 minutes in total.
 Tickets start around £25.
 You can buy tickets at the airport vending machine or at a ticket office.
 Also, you’ll save 10% by booking online in advance.
 For timetables and live updates, download the Gatwick Express app.